A | B | C | D | E | F | G | H | I | J | K | L | M | N | O | P | Q | R | S | T | U | V | W | X | Y | Z

 Medicaid (CMS): Medicaid is a state administered but federally required program to provide health insurance to certain groups of people.
 States determine specific eligibility requirements, but in general low income individuals, families, children, and pregnant women are eligible for health care coverage under Medicaid.
 In some states, other groups (such as people with disabilities) are also eligible.

 Medicare (CMS): Medicare is a federal program that provides health care services to individuals 65 or older, individuals under age 65 with disabilities, and individuals of all ages with end stage renal failure.
 There are three programs within Medicare: Part A (hospital insurance), Part B (medical insurance), and Prescription Drug Coverage (new since January 1, 2006).
 Individuals pay into Part A throughout their careers, and then Part A covers that individual for hospital care.
-People who are eligible for Medicare have the opportunity to purchase Part B, or medical insurance, that covers them for
+People who are eligible for Medicare have the opportunity to purchase Part B, or medical insurance, that covers them for more than just hospital care.

 Back to top